Stephen and Philip Taylor are the third generation of the Taylor family to grow fruit at Lathcoats.

 The oldest part of the farmhouse dates back to the 14th century, but the Taylor family’s connection started in 1912 when Lawrence Taylor bought the farm and started to plant up the land with fruit trees.
 He sent apples to Covent Garden market by train and won many prizes in what was a flourishing local fruit growing industry.

-His son Maurice followed on and today grandsons Stephen and Philip continue the tradition, with the fourth generation also now in evidence on the farm.
+His son Maurice followed on and today grandsons Stephen and Philip continue the tradition, with Stephen's son James now the first of the fourth generation to join the family business.
 Now one of the few remaining fruit growers in Essex, the Taylor family celebrated 100 years of fruit growing in 2012, winning Essex Life Magazine’s Best Farm Shop award in the same year.